julianser/hed-dlg-truncated/README.md

 The original Ubuntu Dialogue Corpus as released by Lowe et al. (2015) can be found here: http://cs.mcgill.ca/~jpineau/datasets/ubuntu-corpus-1.0/

 The MovieTriples script is available by contacting Iulian Vlad Serban by email, although we strongly recommend researchers to benchmark their models on the Ubuntu Dialogue Corpus and Twitter corpora, as these datasets are substantially larger and represent more well-defined tasks.
+Although, unfortunately due to Twitter's terms of service we are not allowed to distribute any Twitter corpora.

 ### References